 Mirani Dam is located at the Dasht River south of the Central Makran Range in the Kech District in the Balochistan province of Pakistan.
 It was constructed in 2006.
-It is a 302,000-acre-foot (373,000,000 m3) water body getting its water from the Kech River and the Nihing River.
+It is a 302,000-acre-foot (373,000,000 m3) body getting its water from the Kech and Nihing rivers.

 Mirani Dam was commissioned by Pakistan’s Water and Power Development Authority (WAPDA) in 2001 to provide water for Gwadar city.
 The project was done on an EPC basis by Descon Engineering Limited.

 The primary purpose of the dam was the cultivation of crops and agriculture.
 Kech Valley consists of cultivable soil upon which agriculture activity could be carried out if a constant water supply is ensured.
 The dam serves as a water storage facility for the summer season and during floods.

 Another purpose of Mirani Dam is to ensure a constant supply of clean drinking water to the towns of Turbat and Gwadar throughout the year.

 Some of the features of the dam are:

 - Live Storage: 52,000 acre-ft (64,000,000 m3).